dspearing/WoWAddons/SilverDragon/RECENT_CHANGES.md

-## Changed in v2023.4
+## Changed in v2023.6

-* New Zaralek Vaern rares for 10.1.0
+* More Zaralek Cavern data
-* Forbidden Reach's Forbidden Hoard now has loot
+* Suppress alerts while a cinematic is running